kruffin/matrix_portal_gol/README.md

 The original branch has the code with minor changes to work with the Matrix Portal.

+I also added an Arduino C version as well that is way faster than the python versions.
+So much so that I have added a delay.

 ## Dependencies
 I think this is the full list.